junxit/us-congress-code/title-42/chapter-6a/sec-213a.md

   - **(16)** Section 1052, Reimbursement for adoption expenses.
   - **(17)** Section 1059, Transitional compensation and commissary and exchange benefits for dependents of members separated for dependent abuse.
   - **(18)** Section 1034, Protected Communications; Prohibition of Retaliatory Personnel Actions.
-- **(b)** The authority vested by title 10 in the “military departments”, “the Secretary concerned”, or “the Secretary of Defense” with respect to the rights, privileges, immunities, and benefits referred to in subsection (a) of this section shall be exercised, with respect to commissioned officers of the Service, by the Secretary of Health and Human Services or his designee.
+- **(b)** The authority vested by title 10 in the “military departments”, “the Secretary concerned”, or “the Secretary of Defense” with respect to the rights, privileges, immunities, and benefits referred to in subsection (a) shall be exercised, with respect to commissioned officers of the Service, by the Secretary of Health and Human Services or his designee.
 For purposes of paragraph (18) of subsection (a), the term “Inspector General” in section 1034 of such title 10 shall mean the Inspector General of the Department of Health and Human Services.

 ## Source credit